Skip to main content

 Activate port forwarding on airvpn

-These lines in your wireguard startup script will let your containers use the ports configured with your VPN provider:
+Put these lines in your wireguard startup script to let your containers use the ports configured with your VPN provider:

 --publish 29142:29142/udp \